cado-security/product-help/docs/cado/discovery-import/azure/azure-storage.md

 We recommend scoping the access permissions by giving **write-only** access to Azure Storage.
 More information on setting write-only permissions can be found [here](https://stackoverflow.com/questions/50864068/write-only-access-no-read-no-list-no-delete-to-azure-storage).

-You can also use **Cado Host** with the `--single_file_unzipped` parameter to upload evidence.
-This is particularly useful if you do not have direct access to Azure, as Cado will generate the necessary credentials under **Import > Cado Host**.
+You can also use **/ Forensic Acquisition and Investigation Host** with the `--single_file_unzipped` parameter to upload evidence.
+This is particularly useful if you do not have direct access to Azure, as / Forensic Acquisition and Investigation will generate the necessary credentials under **Import > / Forensic Acquisition and Investigation Host**.